harshalpatil2012/DevUtils/Database/Oracle-OJDBC-Benchmarking-Details.md

 Support for JDBC 4.6 and Java 17.
 New features such as dynamic statement caching and connection pooling improvements.
 Bug fixes and security enhancements.
-To upgrade to OJDBC 19.1.0.0, you can download the latest version from the Oracle website and replace your existing OJDBC 8 driver files.
+To upgrade to OJDBC 19.1.0.0, you can download the latest version from the Oracle website and replace existing OJDBC 8 driver files.
 Ensure that any third-party libraries dependent on OJDBC 8 are compatible with OJDBC 19.1.0.0 by referring to their documentation for compatibility information.

 In conclusion, upgrading to OJDBC 19.1.0.0 is highly recommended for the significant performance and reliability improvements it offers over OJDBC 8.